billmix/ciohooks/README.md

 # ciohooks
 This is a basic Google Cloud Function to forward a few important Shopify webhooks to Customer.io.

+There is currently support for the following Shopify Webhooks:
+- Customer creation
+- Customer update
+- Order creation
+- Order payment
+- Order update

 # Instructions
 **Clone the repo**
 ```